-- Let’s understand taxation of HUF with an example – After the death of his father, Mr. Rajesh Chopra decides to start an HUF with his wife, son, and daughter as members.
-Since Mr. Chopra had no siblings, property held by his father was transferred in the name of the HUF.
-The property held by late Mr. Chopra earns an annual rent of Rs 7.5 lakhs.
-Mr. Rajesh Chopra has an income from salary of Rs 20 lakh.
-By creating an HUF, Mr. Chopra can save tax, see below.
+Let’s understand how an HUF is taxed with an example – After the death of his father, Mr Rajesh Chopra decides to start a HUF with his wife, son, and daughter as members.
+Since Mr Chopra had no siblings, the property held by his father was transferred in the name of the HUF.
+The property held by late Mr Chopra earns an annual rent of Rs 7.5 lakhs.
+Mr Rajesh Chopra has an income from salary of Rs 20 lakh.
+By creating a HUF, Mr Chopra can save tax, see below.

 |House property rent||7,50,000||–||7,50,000|